lazy-media/public/README.md

 **FOR USERS THAT ARE NOT USING PLEX OR DISCORD OR TWITCH TO LOGIN:**

-**IN ORDER FOR AUTOMATIC LOGIN TO WORK ACROSS ALL SERVICES PROVIDED TO YOU AT THE DOMAIN 'lazymedia.media', YOUR EMAIL, USERNAME AND PASSWORD MUST MATCH ON ALL SERVICES YOU ACCESS.
+**IN ORDER FOR AUTOMATIC LOGIN TO WORK ACROSS ALL SERVICES PROVIDED TO YOU AT THE DOMAIN `lazymedia.media`, YOUR `EMAIL`, AND `USERNAME` MUST MATCH ON ALL SERVICES YOU ACCESS.
 FOR THIS REASON, SIGNING UP WITH PLEX OR DISCORD OR TWITCH IS RECOMMENDED AND MUCH EASIER.
 IT IS NOT RECOMMENDED TO CHANGE YOUR PROFILE INFORMATION ON ANY SERVICE, EVEN IF ALLOWED.
 THIS IS DUE TO HOW THE AUTHENTICATION METHOD WORKS CURRENTLY.
 IT COULD POSSIBLY BREAK YOUR ACCOUNTS TO OTHER SERVICES.**

 # Support